-A Steep Slope Permit from the Planning Board is required for this disturbance.
+A Steep Slope Permit from the Planning Board is required for the disturbance of 1.7 acres of Town regulated Steep Slopes.

 Please explain how the planned location and height of the hotel comply with the Town Code's intent to protect important scenic vistas (§ 355-18).
 Also please explain why the hotel location and height should be allowed if the Town Code states that "The approval authority shall not grant the necessary permit or approval if there is another alternative which, in the sole opinion of the approval authority, is reasonable and practical and would help to preserve the steep slope, hilltop or ridgeline."
 Please show another alternative that would eliminate the hotel's visibility from the street and would eliminate the need for a steep slope disturbance permit.